Amazon Salary Negotiation: How To Negotiate Your Amazon Job Offer

 Amazon’s salaries are competitive with other tech companies, but their compensation and benefits differ slightly compared to other FAANG companies.
 Understanding those components before you start negotiating is key to setting yourself up for success.
 Why?
 Because you’ll want to negotiate as many components of your package as possible—not just the salary at Amazon.
 Additionally, understanding Amazon compensation structure will help you calculate your total compensation, which is valuable information to know before you jump into the salary negotiation process.

 In addition to a base salary, Amazon provides an initial equity grant, a Amazon sign on bonus in year one and year two, and many other valuable benefits.
 Note that Amazon does not provide a yearly performance bonus which is a common perk in most other tech companies.
-Here’s an example of what the total compensation for an Amazon Solution Architect salary (Level 5 - L5) may look like in the initial offer:
+Here’s an example of what the total compensation for an Amazon Senior Software Engineer salary (Level 6 - L6) may look like in the initial offer:

 Amazon Base Salary